 Brian: For our readers, can you introduce yourself?
 Who are you?
 What do you do?

 Ben: I'm a software engineer at Sky Betting and Gaming in the UK.
 Previous to that I worked at SEO Agency Stickyeyes.
-During these two jobs I have also been completing my undergraduate degree in Computing at Leeds Met University.
+During these two jobs I have also been completing my undergraduate degree in Computing at Leeds Beckett University.
 I'm a PHP developer focusing on back end development.
 I'm a little front end phobic!

 Brian: How did you find out about the PHP on Azure contest?
 What piqued you interest in it?